w3f/Grants-Program/applications/anagolay-project-idiyanale-phase-1.md

 ### Anagolay CLI: Operation Part 1
-The purpose of the CLI is to build the Operation artifacts, rehost the repository, store all the links to the Anagolay chain, and scaffold new Operation
+The purpose of the CLI is to build the Operation artifacts, rehost the repository, store all the links to the Anagolay chain.

 We will implement this list of features:
 * build WASM with `.d.ts` for